Moussa-Kalam/fast-react-pizza/README.md

 # Live Preview

-You can preview the live applicaton [here](https://fast-pizzaco.netlify.app/)
+You can preview the live application [here](https://fast-pizzaco.netlify.app/)